WillSantos08/WillSantos08/README.md

 Minha grande ambição é ingressar no setor de tecnologia, onde posso aplicar minhas habilidades, contribuir com equipes diversas e participar de projetos inovadores que façam a diferença.
 Estou constantemente em busca de novas oportunidades para expandir meus conhecimentos e me tornar um profissional mais completo e preparado para os desafios da área.</p>

+<h2 align="left">🇺🇸 About me</h2>
+<p align="left">My name is William Santos de Santana, I am 20 years old, and I am a highly communicative person with a great passion for learning and growing.
+With advanced English skills, I am always seeking opportunities that challenge me to develop new competencies, whether professionally or personally.

+I am organized, efficient, and determined, with a strong sense of leadership.
+I believe that working in a structured way with a focus on objectives is the key to achieving significant results.
+This approach allows me to be proactive in problem-solving and task management, always aiming to improve processes and deliver high-impact results.

+My great ambition is to enter the technology sector, where I can apply my skills, contribute to diverse teams, and participate in innovative projects that make a difference.
+I am constantly seeking new opportunities to expand my knowledge and become a more complete and well-prepared professional for the challenges in the field.</p>

 <a href="https://open.spotify.com/user/themarionette08">
   <img src="https://spotify-recently-played-readme.vercel.app/api?user=themarionette08&width=1000&count=5" alt="Spotify recently played"  />
 </a>